 RNY Gastric Bypass – Long-Term Weight Loss

-Fighting obesity and obesity-related disease with diet and exercise alone is not an effective long-term solution.
-A dieter’s body may encourage fat regain after initial weight loss by complex mechanisms.
+Fighting morbid obesity and obesity-related disease with diet and exercise alone is not an effective long-term solution.
+A dieter’s body may encourage fat to regain after initial weight loss by complex mechanisms.

-Surgical treatment of obesity is a lifestyle decision and it is important to fully understand all surgery types, the benefits, complications and risks associated with them before committing to a procedure.
-Bariatric surgery, like RNY gastric bypass, changes set point and shift the patient’s neurohormonal axis to a lower range.
+Surgical treatment of obesity is a lifestyle decision and it is important to fully understand all surgery types, the benefits, complications, and risks associated with them before committing to a procedure.
+Bariatric procedure like RNY gastric bypass, changes the setpoint and shift the patient’s neurohormonal axis to a lower range.
 Therefore, the body will be an overfed state and it will not be as hungry and the metabolism goes up.
 This will give you a second chance in life!

 Gastric Bypass Procedure

 Gastric bypass surgery is a restrictive and mal-absorptive type of weight loss surgery.
 In this procedure, the digestion process is altered by limiting and restricting the amount of food that the stomach can take in and limiting the absorption of those foods or a combination of both of these things.
 The stomach is divided into a smaller portion that is stapled in order to create a small pouch.

 The new pouch is disconnected from a part of the intestine and then reconnected in order to allow food to pass directly from the stomach into the lower portion of the intestine.
 This helps promote weight loss.